 PHOTOS By BRUCE KELLER

 Variety is the spice of Fort Lauderdale's allure.
-We saw the "Hamilton" touring show one night, and listened to a country band the next.
+We saw a "Hamilton" touring show one night, and listened to a country band the next.
 Cuban food for one tasty dinner and fine grilled fish at our hotel another evening.
+The water taxi is wonderful; we didn't have to rent a car.

 We based at DoubleTree by Hilton's attractive Gallery One hotel.
 The newly renovated property is beautifully designed with pretty public spaces and roomy suites.
 It boasts attentive, cordial service from check-in to farewell, and its inviting digs include a cozy bar, top restaurant and happy hour specials.
 An eye-popping collection of jazzy contemporary art hangs in both the suites and the public areas.
 The welcoming Vue restaurant offers delicious seafood, excellent room service and a platform to showcase regional artists.
 (Bravo for this inventive idea, Gallery One.
 Let's hope it catches on worldwide.)